Beginning Weight Training Part 2

 And that’s a look at the primary goals of beginner training.
 From developing a basic base of muscular strength and size (and possibly dealing with imbalances due to lifestyle) to learning how to lift weights to determining optimal exercise to others, these are all factors that are important to pretty much all trainees regardless of their ultimate goal.
 Which is why beginning training, by and large, won’t be terribly specific.
 Since they all have to accomplish the same things during their earliest stages in the weight room, the training will be essentially identical.
 Specialization will come further down (even as early as the intermediate stage of training).

-And that wraps it up for today, on Tuesday I’ll bore you with some more science and then look at some different approaches to drawing up beginner training programs with some specific examples.
+And that wraps it up for today, next time I’ll bore you with some more science and then look at some different approaches to drawing up beginner training programs with some specific examples.